 By knowing the risk factors including childhood trauma and the early symptoms, we as bipolar parents can make sure we prevent as many risk factors as possible in our children.
 We also need to get help early for our children.
 The strongest risk factors in children are anxiety or depression most of the time, mood swings most of the time, and low-level manic symptoms.

-Brandy Higgins is a mental health blogger who manages Live Mentally Well, and is a lifelong mental health survivor herself.
+Brandy Higgins is a mental health blogger who manages Live Mentally Well and is a lifelong mental health survivor herself.
 Her blog is impacting our community and the world by inspiring mental wellness one person at a time.
-Her blogposts are about bipolar disorders, anxiety disorders, postpartum mood and anxiety disorders, peripartum bipolar disorder, christian mental health, childhood trauma, posttraumatic stress disorder, and dissociative disorders.
-Brandy invites you share knowledge and come along with her on the journey towards recovery.